Newsletter July 18, 2025

 I am writing to urge City Council to take immediate action to protect public health by restricting the use of 2-cycle gas-powered leaf blowers during periods of Very High-Risk air pollution, as measured by Ontario’s Air Quality Health Index (AQHI).

-On July 3, 4, and 5, downtown Toronto’s AQHI reached Level 10 – Very High Risk, posing a serious threat to the health of residents, especially children, seniors, and those with pre-existing medical conditions.
-This is not an isolated event—it is part of a worsening trend driven by climate change and urban pollution.
+On July 3, 4, 5, 11, 12, 13, 14 ( July 14, Toronto was the second most polluted city in the world) downtown Toronto’s AQHI reached Level 10 + …..
+Very High Risk, posing a serious threat to the health of residents, especially children, seniors, and those with pre-existing medical conditions.
+This is not an isolated event—it is part of a worsening trend driven by the climate crisis.
+Urban pollution caused by heat warming weather patterns contain smoke coming in from wildfires .

-· In November 2023, the Toronto Board of Health (TBH) adopted :
+· November 2023, the Toronto Board of Health (TBH) adopted :

 HL8.3 – Public Health Impacts of Climate Change in Toronto, which states: